mhausenblas/troubleshooting-k8s-apps/README.md

 <a href="#storage" target="_self">Storage</a> | <a href="#network" target="_self">Network</a> | <a href="#security" target="_self">Security</a>
 <a href="#observability" target="_self">Observability</a> | <a href="#vaccination" target="_self">Vaccination</a> | <a href="#references" target="_self">References</a>

-You might want to check out [the slide deck](https://speakerdeck.com/mhausenblas/troubleshooting-kubernetes-applications) used in the talk.
 To demonstrate the different issues and failures as well as how to fix them, I've been using the commands and resources as shown below.

 _NOTE_: whenever you see a &#128196; icon, it means this is a reference to the official Kubernetes [docs](https://kubernetes.io/docs/).

 ## Preparation

-Before the talk, set up:
+Before starting, set up:

 ```
 # create the namespace we'll be operating in: